 Before any formal grievance is filed, there shall be an informal discussion in hopes of a resolution between the grievant and the potential respondent.
 If the grievance cannot be settled informally, the grievant may submit a formal grievance, which shall include a statement that formal efforts were made to settle the issue.
 If the respondent is a fellow employee, then the formal grievance shall be filed with the grievant's supervisor.
-If the respondent is the employee's supervisor, then the formal grievance shall be filed with the appropriate vice president.
-If the respondent is a student, then the formal grievance shall be filed with the applicable Dean of Students.
+If the respondent is the employee's supervisor, then the formal grievance shall be filed with the formal grievance shall be filed with the appropriate vice president.
+If the respondent is a student, then the formal grievance shall be filed with the appropriate vice president.